belongtothenight/batch_executable/src/README.md

 Get first few seconds of videos.

+1. Set all parameters.
+2. Display all files in folder.
+3. Process file if it's MP4 format, and export processing result.

+status: not started

 ## <a name="5"></a>deploy_batch.bat

 Copy all files in "src" to directory where I can launch with single line of code in cmd.

+1. Display all files in folder.
+2. Move all files.
+3. Export log.

+status: not started